-1) Many lessons learned in managing Time are also applicable to managing Cost.
-As a Professional Project Manager it is your responsibility to create a realistic Cost Plan.
-Cost Plans are usually reported as a Project Budget.
-Previously, when making your Time Plan, you started with your Scope Baseline which contains a Work Breakdown Structure (WBS), with its lowest level comprised of deliverable work packages.
+1) Previously, when making your Time Plan, you started with your Scope Baseline which contains a Work Breakdown Structure (WBS), with its lowest level comprised of deliverable work packages.
 You then decomposed the WBS work packages into Activities, and applied estimated times to the Activities.
-We now need to make a Cost Plan.
-Start by applying estimated costs to these Activities.
+To make a Cost Plan, start by applying estimated costs to these Activities.
 I like to use Estimating Sheets as working documents to collect Costs estimates.
 Then Activity Costs can be added to Activity Lists as a main document, or broken out as an Activity Cost list when required.

 You will find that some work packages are best cost-estimated at the Activity or sub-Activity level while others are best cost-estimated at the work package level.
 This choice depends largely upon whether the work package will be produced by your project team, or the work package is purchased as a completed item.

 2) The second step is to look at your Time Plan.
 If you worked on Time planning first, your Time Plan is in the form of a Schedule.
 The Time Plan affects the Cost Plan in matters of:

 number of personnel hours needed.
 More hours will cost more money.

 hours/ shifts/ overtime costs

 cost of finance charges

 "rush" requirements which usually cost more than the standard delivery times